sziraqui/nodoface/README.md

 - ImageCapture
 - SequenceCapture
 - FaceDetectorMTCNN
+- FaceDetectorHaar
+- FaceDetectorHOG
 - CLNF (LandmarkDetectorModel in OpenFace)
 - LandmarkModelConfig (FaceModelParameters in OpenFace)
-- GazeAnalyser (GazeAnalysis in OpenFace)
+- GazeAnalyser (GazeAnalysis in OpenFace) [Does not work]

 CLNF also provides HOG-based and Haar Cascades face detector.
 GazeAnalysis is a namespace with static classes in OpenFace but GazeAnalyser is a class in Nodoface.